runtimerevolution/knowledge-base/docs/python/machine_learning/synthethic_data/1_synthetic_data.md

 ```

 ### Load Data
 At first we need to load the data.
-If it stored in a csv format we can use the **[load_csvs](https://docs.sdv.dev/sdv/single-table-data/data-preparation/loading-data#load_csvs)** method.
-Otherwise since sdv uses a Pandas' dataframe we can use the Pandas' library to load the data.
+If it's stored in a csv format we can use the built-in **[load_csvs](https://docs.sdv.dev/sdv/single-table-data/data-preparation/loading-data#load_csvs)** method.
+This method reads all the csv's available in that particular folder.

 ```